91159 Environmental Remediation

 Minimum requirements

-If you are unwell or experiencing any difficulties related to on-campus attendance, please contact the subject coordinator as early as possible to discuss your options regarding your studies.
+If you are experiencing any difficulties related to class attendance or engagement, please contact the subject coordinator as early as possible so we can support you.

 Recommended texts